History of Walker Buehler in Timeline

 In 2018, Walker Buehler embraced the nickname "Ferris," incorporating it into his Twitter handle and wearing it on his jersey during the MLB Players Weekend.

-In 2018, Walker Buehler finished third in voting for the National League Rookie of the Year, behind Ronald Acuña Jr. and Juan Soto.
-In 24 appearances for the Dodgers, Buehler was 8–5 with a 2.62 ERA and 151 strikeouts.
-He started one game in the 2018 NLDS and two games in the 2018 NLCS, and he threw seven scoreless innings in Game 3 of the 2018 World Series against the Boston Red Sox.
+In 2018, Walker Buehler finished third in the voting for the National League Rookie of the Year, behind Ronald Acuña Jr. and Juan Soto.
+He had an 8-5 record with a 2.62 ERA and 151 strikeouts in 24 appearances for the Dodgers.

-During the 2019 MLB Players Weekend, Walker Buehler chose to wear the nickname "Buetane" on his jersey.
+In 2019, Walker Buehler chose to wear the nickname "Buetane" for the MLB Players Weekend.

 2019: All-Star Selection

-Walker Buehler finished the 2019 regular season with a record of 14–4, and a 3.26 ERA in 30 starts, with two complete games and 215 strikeouts.
-His .778 win–loss percentage was the best in the league, and he also led the league in complete games with two.
-He finished ninth in the Cy Young Award voting.
-He was named the Dodgers' game one starter for the NLDS.
+Walker Buehler finished the 2019 regular season with a record of 14-4 and a 3.26 ERA, leading the league with a .778 win-loss percentage and two complete games.
+He also finished ninth in Cy Young Award voting.

-In 2020, Walker Buehler had a minority ownership stake in Authentic, the horse trained by Bob Baffert that won the 2020 Kentucky Derby and 2020 Breeders' Cup Classic.
-Buehler also attended the 2020 Breeders' Cup Classic.
+In 2020, Buehler had a minority ownership stake in Authentic, the horse that won the 2020 Kentucky Derby and 2020 Breeders' Cup Classic.
+He also attended the 2020 Breeders' Cup Classic.

 In 2020, Walker Buehler helped the Los Angeles Dodgers win the World Series.